mvolkmann/MyUnixEnv/notes/VueNotes.md

 select "Merge", and select the features to add.
 For some features, this will overwrite files such as `src/App.vue`!
-If you have made changes to any of the files, make backup copies before doing this.
+If you have made changes to any of the files, commit to version control before doing this.

 ### Approach #2